Urban forestry: Israel

 Delonix Regia in Rothschild Boulevard, Tel Aviv, Israel.

 Israeli cities suffer from increasing heat due to climate change.
-Some cities have a sever lack of shade, thus leading to severe heat stress.
+Some cities have a severe lack of shade, thus leading to severe heat stress.

 In 2024, the city of Sderot was selected as a pilot site for applying the principles of urban forestry in Israel.
-According to Noam Bar-Levi, director of the “Derech Tzel” (“Path of Shade”) organization, Israeli cities face a significant shortage of shaded areas and are increasingly affected by rising urban temperatures.
+According to Noam Bar-Levi, director of the "Derech Tzel" ("Path of Shade") organization, Israeli cities face a significant shortage of shaded areas and are increasingly affected by rising urban temperatures.
 According to the planners, establishing an urban forest in Sderot will enhance residents’ quality of life and help the city adapt to the impacts of the climate crisis.
 Urban forests provide natural shading and contribute to lowering ambient temperatures in densely built environments.

-The initiative, led by the “Derech Tzel” nonprofit organization, is jointly funded by the Nadiv Foundation and the Israeli government.
-The environmental group “Vontaat” is also involved in the project.
-The program, known as “Sderot Forest City,” envisions transforming Sderot into a greener urban landscape.
+The initiative, led by the "Derech Tzel" nonprofit organization, is jointly funded by the Nadiv Foundation and the Israeli government.
+The environmental group "Vontaat" is also involved in the project.
+The program, known as "Sderot Forest City", envisions transforming Sderot into a greener urban landscape.
 According to a report by Channel 13, the project will include planting fruit trees and establishing community vegetable gardens along city streets, allowing residents to harvest produce for personal consumption.